brianegan/codelabs/dartpad_codelabs/src/reactive_code/riverpod_02/instructions.md

 ## Reading Providers

 To read/access any provider, you need an instance of the `Ref` object.
 You can also use `Ref` to interact with other providers.
-And then there is the the `WidgetRef` object which allows widgets to interact with providers and that is what you will be using in the current example.
+In addition, there is a `WidgetRef` object which allows widgets to interact with providers.
+That is what you will be using in the current example!

-Riverpod allows us to read or listen to the states associated with the provider.
+Riverpod allows us to either *listen to* or *read* the states associated with the provider.
 You can do ``ref.watch(provider)`` to listen to a provider and reactively rebuild UI on state updates.
-In other cases when you do not want to rebuild UI but just access the state of the provider, or rather the current value associated with the state, in those scenarios, simply do ``ref.read(provider)``
+In situations where you do not want to rebuild UI, only just access the state of the provider, use ``ref.read(provider)``

-So in this case, the `CounterText` widget should definitely watch for the provider changes and rebuild itself on a state change.
+In this case, the `CounterText` widget should definitely listen to the provider changes and rebuild itself on a state change.
 So you can use the `ref.watch()` method there.

-However, the floating action buttons do not need to listen or watch for the state change, they only have to call the `increment()` or `decrement()` method without having to rebuild itself.
+However, the floating action buttons do not need to listen to state changes.
+Instead, they only have to call the `increment()` or `decrement()` method without having to rebuild itself.
 So, in this case, you can use ``ref.read(provider)``

 ## But how to get this [WidgetRef] object?

-A `WidgetRef` object needs to be associated with a widget and there are two ways we can do that.
+A `WidgetRef` object needs to be associated with a widget.
+There are two ways we can do that.

+### Consumer

-`Consumer()` widget that can be wrapped around any widget that needs to rebuild.
+First, the `Consumer()` widget provided by riverpod can be wrapped around any widget that needs to rebuild in response to state changes.
 This is very similar to the `StreamBuilder` & `ValueListenableBuilder` concepts.

 ```dart